The registrar's office can provide verification of student enrollment/degree

 Verification requests including confidential, non-directory, academic information (e.g., GPA, rank in class) must be made in writing.
 The student's signature is required to release non-directory information.

 Requests may be faxed to 315-228-7125 or call 315-228-7408.
 Processing time is 2-4 business days and requests are completed in the order in which they are received.
 Please note, however, that during very busy times of the year (especially at the beginning and end of the academic terms) it may take at least a week to complete a verification request.
 Moved?
 Please tell us!
 Our office is the repository for address and phone numbers of current students and their parents.
 (Alumni should contact the alumni relations office.)
-If you or your parents have moved recently, you should notify the registrar's office in person, by phone, or by e-mail.
+Students can update their personal contact information (home address, phone numbers, etc.) on the portal.
+Parents (and students) can contact the registrar's office directly (315-228-7408, firstname.lastname@example.org, or 126 McGregory Hall) with updated information.

 Please note that parent addresses are not automatically changed when student address changes are processed.
 Please be sure to indicate which family members are included in the address change.